-Art Caplan is currently the Drs.
-William F and Virginia Connolly Mitty Professor and founding head of the Division of Bioethics at New York University Langone Medical Center in New York City.
-Prior to coming to NYU he was the Sidney D. Caplan Professor of Bioethics at the University of Pennsylvania Perelman School of Medicine in Philadelphia where he creates the Center for Bioethics and the Department of Medical Ethics.
+Prior to coming to NYU, Art Caplan was the Sidney D. Caplan Professor of Bioethics at the University of Pennsylvania Perelman School of Medicine in Philadelphia where he created the Center for Bioethics and the Department of Medical Ethics.
 Caplan has also taught at the University of Minnesota, where he founded the Center for Biomedical Ethics, the University of Pittsburgh, and Columbia University.
 He was the Associate Director of the Hastings Center from 1984-1987.

-Born in Boston, Caplan did his undergraduate work at Brandeis University, and did his graduate work at Columbia University where he received a Ph.D in the history and philosophy of science in 1979.
+Born in Boston, Caplan did his undergraduate work at Brandeis University.
+He did his graduate work at Columbia University where he received a Ph.D in the history and philosophy of science in 1979.

-Caplan is the author or editor of thirty books and over 550 papers in refereed journals.
-His most recent books are Smart Mice Not So Smart People (Rowman Littlefield, 2006) and the Penn Guide to Bioethics (Springer, 2009).
+Caplan is the author or editor of thirty-two books and over 600 papers in peer reviewed journals.
+His most recent books are Contemporary Debates in Bioethics (Wiley, 2013), Applied Ethics in Mental Healthcare: An Interdisciplinary Reader (MIT Press, 2013), and The Penn Center Guide to Bioethics (Springer, 2009).

-Caplan has been a member of the board of directors of The Franklin Institute, the Iron Disorders Foundation and the National Hemophilia Foundation’s Ethics Committee.
-He is on the Board of Visitors of the Columbia University School of Nursing and the Board of Directors of the American Association of University Professors Foundation.
+He is a member of the board of directors of The Franklin Institute, the Board of Visitors of the Columbia University School of Nursing and the Board of Directors of the American Association of University Professors Foundation.

 Caplan writes a regular column on bioethics for NBC.com.
 He is a monthly commentator on bioethics and health care issues for WebMD/Medscape.
 He appears frequently as a guest and commentator on various other national and international media outlets.